India vs Bangladesh: Igor Stimac announces 29-man squad for preparatory camp | Goal.com

 The Blue Tigers are set to lock horns with their neighbours in their third match at the Salt Lake Stadium in Kolkata on October 15.

-After a disappointing start to their World Cup qualifying campaign against Oman in Guwahati where they lost 1-2 after taking the lead.
-They came back strongly and scripted history at Doha as they managed to hold the reigning Asian Cup champions Qatar to a goalless draw.
+After a disappointing start to their World Cup qualifying campaign against Oman in Guwahati where they lost 1-2 after taking the lead, they came back strongly and scripted history as they held the reigning Asian Cup champions Qatar to a goalless draw.

-They are now up against a much lower-ranked Bangladeshi side are will go all guns blazing to pick up their first win of the qualifying stage.
+They will now be up against a lower-ranked Bangladesh and will go all guns blazing to pick up their first win of the qualifying stage.

 Bangladesh started their campaign with a 1-0 defeat against Afghanistan.
-They will be facing Qatar in their second match on October 10 before taking on India.
+They will be facing Qatar in their second match on October 10 before facing India.

 Rowllin Borges, who played a crucial role in the first two matches, is the only notable absentee from the squad.
-Borges had picked two consecutive yellow cards against Oman and Qatar.FULL SQUAD (PRELIMINARY):
+Borges had picked up yellow cards against Oman and Qatar.FULL SQUAD (PRELIMINARY):

 Goalkeepers: Gurpreet Singh Sandhu, Amrinder Singh, Kamaljit SinghDefenders: Pritam Kotal, Nishu Kumar, Rahul Bheke, Sandesh Jhingan, Adil Khan, Narender, Sarthak Golui, Anas Edathodika, Anwar Ali (Jr.), Mandar Rao Dessai, Subhasish Bose, Jerry Lalrinzuala